|This document describes version 6 of Unblu. If you’re using the latest major version of Unblu, go to the documentation of the latest version.|

-After setting up the server (that is, after completing the setup described herein) see Database Persistence Layer when you want to set up the database.
+After setting up the server (that is, after completing the setup described here) see the Database configuration section of the documentation when you want to set up the database.

-When the database is in place see Introduction to the Agent Desk to set up the agent desk and train your agents.
+When the database is in place see the Agent Desk guide to set up the agent desk and train your agents.

 It may even make sense to look at the Agent Desk Setup Guide before you setup the collaboration server.
 In this way your ideas can propagate backwards as you see what exactly it is that this setup is designed to enable and how it can work for you.